ACCTING 3500 - Accounting Theory

 - In-class activities, which are to be completed during tutorials.

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students in this course are expected to attend one lecture and one tutorial class each week.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students in this course are expected to attend or watch one lecture and participate in one tutorial class each week.

 1 Topic 1: Why we need to exercise judgement in applying principles-based accounting standards